WPMedia/arc-themes-blocks/blocks/results-list-block/README.md

 | **showByline**        | no           | Boolean  | Do or do not display the byline, showing the author of the content.
 Defaults to `true`, showing the byline        |
 | **showDate**          | no           | Boolean  | Do or do not display the date, showing the time and day of the content.
 Defaults to `true`, showing the date info |
 | **lazyLoad**          | no           | Boolean  | Prevent block display until when nearly in-view for the user.
 Default is false.                                   |

-## ANS Schema

-Outline any schema information requirements necessary to know for ths block

 ### ANS Fields